qwickly-org/QwickSteps/README.md

 </code></pre>
 **bold** = best score

-Colemak is fastest with Qwickly giving it some good competition.<br/>
+Colemak is fastest with Qwickly giving it some light competition.<br/>
 Simplified Dvorak is head-to-head with Asset.
 Minimak-12 is last.

 The goal was to make an ergonomic/efficient layout that's easier to learn than any of the existing ones.<br/>